 Structuring your social media content plan according to current events and seasonality can create a good flow to your content and help your brand stay up-to-date and fresh.
-If you’re stuck for ideas for spring social media campaigns, look no further!
+If you’re stuck for ideas for a spring social media campaign, look no further!
 We’re bringing you 5 creative social media campaign ideas to try in spring.

 1. An Easter-themed interactive hunt